kevin143carr/tarpon-installer/README.md

 Nuitka is the primary release path.
 Each Nuitka build creates:

-- a onefile executable
+- a packaged executable payload
 - a release zip that contains:
-  - the onefile executable
+  - the built executable payload
   - `assets/`
   - `example-ini-files/`
   - `sample-python-scripts/`